danielweller-swp/ddd-vienna-example/README.md

 The deployment and management of infrastructure works the same for each BC.

+### Package Repository

+**TODO: this belongs to "late"**

+Some of our BCs use a private NuGet registry hosted by GitHub.
+To setup access to the registry, please make a copy of [`nuget.config.example`](nuget.config.example) named `nuget.config` and replace USERNAME by your GitHub username and TOKEN by a personal access token.
+See [the GitHub docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#authenticating-with-a-personal-access-token) for information.

 ### Terraform

 **TODO: this belongs to "mid", remove from "early"**